- Alcohol & Substance Abuse Treatment

 Back to Top

-Matt Landfield, PT, Manager, Physical Medicine and Rehabilitation: Graduating in PT from CUNY/SUNY Hunter College, Summa Cum Laude, 1997, Matt returns to Phelps as Rehabilitation Manager from over 3 years as Director of Rehab Services (PT, OT, and Speech Therapy) at Kendal on Hudson, the new continuing care retirement community located on the Phelps campus.
+Matt Landfield, PT, Manager, Physical Medicine and Rehabilitation: Graduating in PT from CUNY/SUNY Hunter College, Summa Cum Laude, 1997, Matt returns to Phelps as Rehabilitation Manager from over 3 years as Director of Rehab Services (PT, OT, and Speech Therapy) at Kendal on Hudson, the continuing care retirement community located on the Phelps campus.
 Additional professional training: Geriatrics and Fall Prevention, Craniosacral, Myofascial Release, and Visceral Manipulation Manual Therapies.

 Deborah McCallion, PT, Senior Therapist, Level II: Deborah has been employed at Phelps since 1993, specializing in and leading the Acute and Orthopedic In-Patient Physical Therapy team.
 She is a graduate of Ithaca College, 1973.
 Additional professional training: NDT certification, Dementia specialist, PT intervention in NICU, Orthopedics, Geriatrics, Pediatrics.